rabiabaloch425/front-end-developer-test/README.md

 ## How to run?
 To be added by the candidate

+## Deadline
+Please complete it within 3 days of assignment.

 ## Popular resources
 1. [Vue](https://vuejs.org/guide/introduction.html)
 2. [Vuetify](https://vuetifyjs.com/en/) (Hint: this can make your life really easier and will give you additional points)